How do you write excellent speech therapy goals?

 Let’s say that your patient performs at goal level for 3 sessions in a row.
 First of all, congrats—you’re an awesome therapist!
 It’s time to progress the goal forward.

-Or….they’re not making much progress, despite a solid effort.
-No worries, you’re still awesome.
-Let’s dial the goal back, a little.
+Or maybe they’re not making much progress, despite a solid effort.
+No worries, you’re still amazing.
+Let’s dial the goal back a bit.

 - Vary liquid textures: thin, nectar thick, honey-thick